krishaamer/green-filter-research/research/literature/ai.md

 ### AI for Diagnosic Symptoms {#ai-for-diagnosic-symptoms}

-Since CADUCEUS, the first automated medical decision making system in the 1970s, medical AI as developed a lot.
+Since CADUCEUS (in Kanza et al. (2021)), the first automated medical decision making system in the 1970s, medical AI as developed a lot.

 -   “Health.
 Powered by Ada.” (n.d.) health app, “Know and track your symptoms”

 -   *Buoy Health* (n.d.)
 AI symptom checker,

 -   Women in AI (n.d.)

+-   Calisto et al. (2022) focuses on AI-human interactions in medical workflows and underscores the importance of output explainability.
+Medical professionals who were given AI results with an explanation trusted the results more.

+-   AI-assistants in medical imaging Calisto et al. (2021)

 # AI Assistants {#ai-assistants}